dingo/api-docs/Configuration.md

 The default response format is JSON and a JSON response format is registered by default.

 You can configure the default response format in your `.env` file.
-Further response format configuration will need to take place in a published configuration file or in your bootstrap file.
+Further response format configuration will need to take place in a published configuration file, a service provider, or in your bootstrap file.

 ```
 API_DEFAULT_FORMAT=json